-In Colombia, researchers will evaluate the medium-term effects of a home-based early childhood development intervention.
-The program seeks to improve nutrition and development in the first two years of life through home visits to encourage children’s psycho-social development and use of micronutrient supplements.
-The findings will be used to help policymakers and others understand the extent to which nutrition and parental involvement at an early age carry lasting effects into the medium term and how such programs can be scaled up effectively.
+In Colombia, researchers evaluated the medium-term effects of a home-based early childhood development intervention.
+The program sought to improve nutrition and development in the first two years of life through home visits to encourage children’s psycho-social development and use of micronutrient supplements.
+The findings are useful to help policymakers and others understand the extent to which nutrition and parental involvement at an early age can carry lasting effects into the medium term and issues around scaling up such programs effectively for long-term impact.

 Development experts and educators know that stimulation programs for very young children are important to development and school readiness.
 Verbal interaction boosts vocabulary and mental development; playtime builds important physical and mental skills; and praise from a parent creates confidence and security.
 As shown by the long-term study of children in Jamaica whose mothers received weekly home visits by trained health workers who showed them how to play and talk to their toddlers (read the Evidence to Policy note on the evaluation), gains go beyond better grades.
 Nearly 20 years later, the children -- now young adults -- were earning as much as their non-disadvantaged peers.
 What’s not known is how to structure these programs so that they are cost-effective and still deliver the right impact, and whether linking programs with nutritional supplements or nutritional education is important.

 This project, a follow-up evaluation of a pilot intervention that delivered psychosocial stimulation and micronutrient supplements at scale in Colombia, will help policymakers and development experts around the world improve the design of cost-effective and scalable strategies for successful early childhood development programs.